 The difference between IP type camera and a Thermal Imaging camera

-Thermal imagers are forward looking infrared devices.
-The F.L.I.R. acronym was generated by our US military where this technology was first utilized.
-Some of the first thermal imagers were mounted on the front on reconnaissance aircraft, hence the name forward looking infrared or F.L.I.R.
+Thermal cameras were originally called forward looking infrared devices by the airforce.
+The F.L.I.R. acronym was generated by our US military when this technology was first utilized.
+Some of the first thermal imagers were mounted on the front of reconnaissance aircraft, hence the name forward looking infrared or F.L.I.R.

 How Thermal Imagers Work